 To find potential research mentors, students may connect with potential mentors during their coursework, clinical experiences, as well as by finding mentors through Brown University's Researchers @ Brown vivo website, which hosts profiles of all of Brown's many faculty who conduct research.

 For Brown PLME and first-year medical students interested in doing summer research supported by one of Brown's summer research funding programs, a project list of nearly 100 projects submitted by faculty seeking a summer student for Summer 2025 is posted here (must login with Brown credentials, this list should only be used by PLME and first-year students).
+A new directory for Summer 2026 projects will be available in October/November 2025.

 For PLME and first-year medical students interested in research in global health and/or infectious disease-related research: